Route Advertisements¶

 advertise: true

-It is also possible to export routes to a CUDN over a BGP session established over that network's VRF:
+It is also possible to import and export routes to a CUDN over a BGP session established over that network's VRF without involving the default VRF at all.

 apiVersion: k8s.ovn.org/v1